-Welcome Week, held the week before fall classes begin, is designed to help students get connected to the campus community through programs that explore campus life, community service, and the role and values of a Lynchburg College student.
+Hornet Days, held the days before fall classes begin, is designed to help students get connected to the campus community through programs that explore campus life, community service, and the role and values of a Lynchburg College student.
 Access students are highly encouraged to attend these events, and transfer students are required to participate.